DanielHerreraC97/Mokepon-Customized-Version-/README.md

 # Mokepon-Customized-Version
-Repository created to host my customized version of the Mokepon project within the framework of the Platzi Basic Programming Course
+Repository created to host a customized version of the Mokepon project within the framework of the Platzi Basic Programming Course.
+This is just a front-end version of the project.